 MMXX is a collaboration between Francesca Vendramin (ceramicist, FV/Ceramics Studio) & Stephen Dow (printmaker, heraldblack).

-Their collaboration’s working name, MMXX, is a reference to two artists making in the year 2020 and the practice of dating architecture with the year it is built.
+Their work is influenced by a shared appreciation of Brutalist architecture which is reflected in their collaboration’s working name, MMXX, a reference to two artists making in the year 2020 and the practice of dating architecture with the year it is built.

-Pieces are build from sheets of red clays.
+Their ceramics were developed and made in 2020-21 at the studio run by Francesca in South West London.
+Using sheets of red clay, they constructed standing sculptures and wall mounted tiles.
 The clay is carved, textured and embossed to reflect structure and material qualities present in Brutalist architecture.
-The surfaces are treated with washes of metal oxides, painted with slips and a simple palette of tin and transparent glazes.
-All work is fired in an electric kiln at 1080oC.
+The surface is treated with washes of metal oxides, painted with slips and a simple palette of tin and transparent glazes.
+All work is fired in an electric kiln at 1080°c

 Originally trained as a ceramicist, Patrick Colhoun’s practice is now

 multi-disciplinary with sculptures and installations combining

 ceramic with unconventional materials such as hosiery,

 The use of materials such as Meccano hark back to childhood and